ewerthonk/ai-assistant-debt/README.md

     │
     ├── .dockerignore      <- Files not to be included on the Docker image.
-    ├── .gitignore         <- Files not to be included on GitHub repo ├── Dockerfile         <- Docker instructions to build image of the project.
+    ├── .gitignore         <- Files not to be included on GitHub repo ├── Dockerfile         <- Docker instructions to build the image of the project.
     ├── LICENSE            <- Licensing rights.
     ├── README.md          <- Top-level README for developers.
     ├── requirements.txt   <- The requirements file for reproducing the project.